cdsittampalam/documentation/docs/Partner API.md

 ``openssl rsa -in private.pem -outform PEM -pubout -out public.pem``

 :::info
-* private.pem is the private key and public.pem is the public key
+* private.pem is the private key and public.pem is the public key.
 * The type of key pair you create is RSA.
-* 2048 is the size in bits of the RSA private key
+* 2048 is the recommended size in bits of the RSA private key.
+If desired, you can choose a larger size, e.g., 4096.
 :::

 ### About the Signature